Kalyan S Perumalla

 Distinguished R&D Staff Member

-Dr. Perumalla holds additional appointments as Joint Full Professor in the School of Industrial and Systems Engineering at the University of Tennessee, Knoxville, and as Adjunct Professor in the School of Computational Sciences and Engineering at the Georgia Institute of Technology.
+Dr. Perumalla holds additional appointments as Joint Full Professor in the School of Industrial and Systems Engineering at the University of Tennessee, Knoxville, as Adjunct Professor in the School of Computational Sciences and Engineering at the Georgia Institute of Technology, and as Adjunct Professor in the Department of Electrical and Computer Engineering at the University of Nebraska-Lincoln.

-Prior to his research career at ORNL since 2005, he held full-time research appointments since 1997 at the Georgia Institute of Technology.
+Prior to his research career at ORNL since 2005, he held full-time research faculty appointments 1997-2005 at the Georgia Institute of Technology.
 He also served as Fellow of the Institute of Advanced Study at Durham University, UK, and as member of the National Academies’ Technical Advisory Boards for the U.S. Army Research Laboratory.

 Dr. Perumalla is among the first recipients of the U.S. Department of Energy Early Career Award in Advanced Scientific Computing Research ($2.5 million for research over 5 years).
 Over the past 23 years, he has served as a principal investigator (PI) or co-PI on several research projects sponsored by agencies including the Department of Energy, Department of Homeland Security, Air Force, DARPA, Army Research Laboratory, National Science Foundation, and industry.